CodeYellowBV/mobx-spine/README.md

 }
 ```

-We've defined a class `Animal` with 2 properties `id` and `name`.
 If we instantiate a new animal without arguments it will create an empty animal using defaults defined on the model:

 ```js
 // Create an empty instance of an Animal.